After Effects vs Premiere Pro: Which Should You Use?

 What Is Adobe Premiere Pro?

 Adobe Premiere Pro is a non-linear video editor (NLE) designed for cutting, arranging, and finishing video projects.
-It's the most widely used professional editing software in the United States, with roughly 9 million active users according to industry reports.
+It is widely used for professional editing workflows across film, broadcast, online video, and corporate production.

 Premiere Pro interface